选择您的 Cookie 首选项

 No access to corporate resources and non-public data

-Given the extent of access provided in sandbox environments, businesses typically employ a combination of guardrails and internal usage agreements to limit builders from accessing corporate resources and data from their sandbox accounts.
+Given the extent of access provided in sandbox environments, businesses typically employ a combination of controls and internal usage agreements to limit builders from accessing corporate resources and data from their sandbox accounts.
 Use of non-public data and intellectual property, including proprietary source code and binaries, is typically not allowed in sandbox environments.

 Sandbox and development environments